Roger de Somery II: Biography

 Roger de Somery was the son of Ralph de Somery (d 1210) and Margaret le Gras (liv 1247), feudal baron of Dudley.
 He inherited the barony in 1235.
+His granduncle, baron Gervase Paganell, was the husband of Countess Isabel de Beaumont, daughter of Robert de Beaumont, 2nd Earl of Leicester.
+He also attended the coronation of Richard the Lionheart in 1189.

 In 1253, the king sent Roger on an expedition to Gascony to help quell a rebellion.
 In 1262, Roger began to re-fortify Dudley Castle, which had been slighted by order of King Henry II after the revolt of 1173–74.
 However, as he did not have a licence from the king to rebuild the castle, he was ordered to stop the construction work.

 A licence was subsequently obtained and refortification resumed although the castle was not finished in his lifetime.
-Roger married twice, first to Nichola Albini (daughter of William de Albini) and secondly to Amabel Chacombe.
+Roger married twice, first to Nichola Albini/d'Aubigny (daughter of William de d'Aubigny, 3rd Earl of Arundel) and secondly to Amabel Chacombe.
 He died in 1272.

 By his wife Nichola, he had the following children: